wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/DatabaseInitialisationStructure.md

+This is a brief look at the directory structure of how you can arrange intialisation and configuration files for your databases.
+Here we only look at "selfmanaged" but it works the same for "dbaas" deployments as well where you need custom configuration or intitialisation for your use case.

 >     ${HOME}/providerscripts/database/selfmanaged/postgres/live:
 >     total 4
 >     -rw-r--r-- 1 root root 227 May 21 22:19 postgres.psql ( you can write any intialisation you want for your datbase here in psql )